msgpack/msgpack-javascript/README.md

 ### ECMA-262

-* ES5 language features
+* ES2015 language features
 * ES2018 standard library, including:
   * Typed arrays (ES2015)
   * Async iterations (ES2018)
-  * Features added in ES2015-ES2018
+  * Features added in ES2015-ES2022

-ES2018 standard library used in this library can be polyfilled with [core-js](https://github.com/zloirock/core-js).
+ES2022 standard library used in this library can be polyfilled with [core-js](https://github.com/zloirock/core-js).

-If you support IE11, import `core-js` in your application entrypoints, as this library does in testing for browsers.
+IE11 is no longer supported.
+If you'd like to use this library in IE11, use v2.x versions.

 ### NodeJS

-NodeJS v10 is required, but NodeJS v12 or later is recommended because it includes the V8 feature of [Improving DataView performance in V8](https://v8.dev/blog/dataview).

-NodeJS before v10 will work by importing `@msgpack/msgpack/dist.es5+umd/msgpack`.
+NodeJS v14 is required.

 ### TypeScript Compiler / Type Definitions